Gauged $\tau$-lepton chiral currents and $B \to K^{(*)} E_{\rm miss}$: Gauging chiral -lepton number

 \section{Gauging chiral $\tau$-lepton number}

-To obtain the above-mentioned EFT setup, with ${\cal A}_{XWW}^\text{SM} + {\cal A}_{XYY}^\text{SM} \neq 0$, we consider a scenario with gauged $\tau$-lepton number, that is we take $\alpha^\tau_L \neq \alpha^\tau_R$ in \eq{eq:defJXSM} and set to zero all the other coefficients.
+To obtain the above-mentioned EFT setup we consider a scenario with gauged $\tau$-lepton number, keeping in general $\alpha^\tau_L$ and $\alpha^\tau_R$ uncorrelated in \eq{eq:defJXSM} and set to zero all the other coefficients.
 This choice is motivated by the need to tame extra constraints from current interactions, which are especially severe \emph{e.g.}~in the case of couplings to electrons.
 Another reason for coupling $X$ to $\tau$ is that, for the $m_X = 2.1$ GeV benchmark, $X \to \tau\tau$ is kinematically closed.
-So that the main decay channel of $X$ is into invisible final states (tau neutrinos), as required by $B \to K^{(*)} E_{\rm miss}$.\footnote{Note that the $X \to \gamma \gamma$ decay is forbidden by the Landau-Yang theorem \cite{Landau:1948kw,Yang:1950rg}.
+So the main decay channel of $X$ is into invisible final states (tau neutrinos), as required by $B \to K^{(*)} E_{\rm miss}$.\footnote{Note that the $X \to \gamma \gamma$ decay is forbidden by the Landau-Yang theorem \cite{Landau:1948kw,Yang:1950rg}.
 That would not be the case with an axion-like particle coupled to $W \tilde W$ and $B \tilde B$, which would dominantly decay into photons, unless the coupling to photons is tuned away.}

 The strongest constraints on axial-vector couplings of the $X$ boson to $\tau^+ \tau^-$ arise from $\tau^+ \tau^- X$ production at $B$ factories and tau/charm factories~\cite{Dror:2017nsg}.
 If $X$ couples axially to $\tau$ leptons, the process $e^+ e^- \to \tau^+ \tau^- X$ receives an enhancement proportional to $(m_\tau / m_X)^2$ due to the emission of a longitudinally polarized $X$.
 Searches by BaBar and Belle are sensitive to this effect and constrain the combination $|\alpha_R^\tau - \alpha_L^\tau| g_X / (2m_X) \lesssim (150\,\text{GeV})^{-1}$ for $m_X \sim 2$~GeV \cite{Dror:2017nsg}, under the assumption that the $X$ boson decays leptonically into muons and/or electrons (see, \emph{e.g.}, \cite{McKeen:2011aa,Batell:2016ove}).
 However, in our setup, the previous bound does not apply, as the $X$ boson decays into invisible final states, for which existing limits are expected to be weaker.